-

 Section 63 and subsequent articles of the Argentine Companies Law state the requirements that financial statements must comply with and are as follows:

-- The information must be grouped in such a way that it is possible to distinguish total current assets from non-current assets, and current liabilities from non-current liabilities.
+The information must be grouped in such a way that it is possible to distinguish total current assets from non-current assets, and current liabilities from non-current liabilities.

-- The rights and obligations must be shown, indicating whether they are documented, with collateral or
+The rights and obligations must be shown, indicating whether they are documented, with collateral or assets, assets, and liabilities in foreign currency must be shown separately.
+Different items may not be offset against each other.

-- The income statement must be presented in such a way that it shows separately the profit or loss from the ordinary and extraordinary operations of the company, determining the net profit or loss for the year to which those derived from previous years will be added or deducted.
+The income statement must be presented in such a way that it shows the profit or loss separately from the ordinary and extraordinary operations of the company, determining the net profit or loss for the year to which those derived from previous years will be added or deducted.
 Different items may not be offset against each other.

-Copies of the financial statements, jointly with its related documentation, must be kept at the corporate headquarters, available to the partners or shareholders, for no less than 1) days in advance of its consideration by them.
+Copies of the financial statements, together with related documentation, must be kept at the corporate headquarters, available to the partners or shareholders, in advance of its consideration by them.
 When appropriate, copies of the directors’ or administrators’ report and the trustee’s report will also be kept at their disposal.
+With respect to approval and filing of annual financial statements, please see our comments in the following sections 22 and 23.

 -